Code-Institute-Submissions/content-karma/README.md

     <ul>
       <li>Advertise to visitors what combinations of services are available.</li>
       <li>Provides an indication as to the cost of services.</li>
-      <li>Call to action at the bottom of the section prompting visitors to get in touch to request a quote and or discuss a bespoke service.</li>
+      <li>Call to action at the bottom of the section prompting visitors to get in touch to request a quote and/or discuss a bespoke service.</li>
     </ul>

   - Testimonials